picocomputer/picocomputer.github.io/_sources/api.rst.txt

 .. c:function:: long lseek64(unsigned long long offset, int fildes)
 .. c:function:: long lseek32(unsigned long offset, int fildes)
-.. c:function:: long lseek16(unsigned int offset, int fildes)
+.. c:function:: long lseek16(unsigned offset, int fildes)

    Move the read/write pointer.
 This can also expand the file.
-The variants are to keep C from promoting integers we can short stack.
+The 64 bit variant is only available on C compilers that support 64 bit.
+Only the 64 bit variant is actually implemented in the kernel becuase you can short stack the offset to any size you want.
+The variants are to keep C from promoting integers.

    :param offset: Position to move to in file.
    :param fildes: File descriptor from open().
    :returns: Read/write position. -1 on error.
 If this value would be too large for a long, the returned value will be 0x7FFFFFFF.
    :a regs: fildes
-   :Errno: FR_DISK_ERR, FR_INT_ERR, FR_INVALID_OBJECT, FR_TIMEOUT
+   :errno: FR_DISK_ERR, FR_INT_ERR, FR_INVALID_OBJECT, FR_TIMEOUT

 $10 vreg